Worldremit/blog-trace-context-management-public/README.md

 storeEntity(entity)
 ```

-We simply serialize the `TracingContext`'s map into JSON and put it into a field of entity stored in DB.
+We serialize the `TracingContext`'s map into JSON and put it into a field of entity stored in DB.
 It's a simplistic solution, but the context is part of the task, and JSON is just good enough for storing a map of strings.

 When the task is run, we need to restore the `TracingContext` with the map restored from JSON and run the task